anuragvyas1989/Python-Machine-Learning-Projects/Content Based Recommendation System/readme.md

+- Content-based filtering uses item features to recommend other items similar to what the user likes, based on their previous actions or explicit feedback.
+- TF-IDF (Term Frequency - Inverse Document Fequency is used in this example to calculate the frequency and find the cosine similarity between various items
-ML algorithm to apply content based recommendation system
+- ML algorithm to apply content based recommendation system